Does homeowners insurance cover asbestos removal?

 - Ceiling tiles

 Attempting to remove asbestos on your own could pose serious health risks.
-You'll want to hire a licensed specialist trained in asbestos abatement.
-They know all the proper safety protocols involved and have the tools and materials to remove and dispose of the pollutant safely.
+Consider hiring a licensed specialist trained in asbestos abatement.
+Environmental consultants and contractors are two types of licensed professionals who help homeowners deal with asbestos testing and removal.
+They should know all the proper safety protocols involved and should have the tools and materials to remove and dispose of the pollutant safely.

 Pro tip: